bomolenaar/SERDAprep/README.md

 The log files obtained from the SERDA admin environment have some redundant information in the filenames.
 This is removed in this script.

-A dict is then created for each recording ID, paired with a 2-tuple of the corresponding audio and log filepaths.
+A dict is then created where each recording ID is paired with a 2-tuple of the corresponding audio and log filepaths.
 This dict is used as input for `serda_data_prep.py`.

 Due to an oversight during data collection, some recordings for story tasks are over 3 minutes long, which is not intended.
 Recordings over 180 seconds long are identified and trimed to the nearest silence after 180s.
 Original long files are kept in `audio_dir/long_stories`.